When your twins are born, they often look very similar. This is a big question parents of twins ask: How do you tell newborn twins apart?

 Even identical twins will be born with different lengths and weights.
 For example, one of your twins may have a more round face or chubbier legs than the other.

-This may help you tell them apart right away.
+These subtle size differences may help you tell your twins apart right away.
 However, your twins will have weight gains and losses as they adjust to the real world and learning to feed.
 So don’t count on the weight difference always being there.

 Your twins’ hair may be different colors or lengths when they are born.
 Your twins may not have any hair at all!
 Hair may be a good differentiator in the beginning, but since hair does grow, it isn’t reliable long-term until you can actually cut and style it differently on each twin.

 When our girls were born, one had very red skin like she was blushing or hot.
-Our other daughter was more pale and white colored.
+Our other daughter was paler.
 Your twins may have different shades of color as well.
 In our case, the color difference was temporary.
-So while it was helpful in the hospital, things soon normalized and color wasn’t that different.
+So while it was helpful in the hospital, things soon normalized and their skin color wasn’t that different.

 Look for birthmarks or other natural marks on your twins when they are born.
 One of our girls had a small red patch on her eyelid.
 I used that mark for several weeks to help tell them apart before it eventually faded.